EDI Experience – Common errors and solutions

 • Often this error occurs when you put a space in a mandatory element to avoid failing for missing mandatory.
 If this is the situation and you have no valid data for the element, you may have to change the element to optional in the schema.

-• This could be either the ‘-‘ or the ‘:’, or both, depending on the character set you are using and on what separators you using.
+• This could be either the ‘-‘ or the ‘:’, or both, depending on the character set you are using and on what separators you are using.
 If this is an outbound transaction, you can use a script to remove or replace the offending character

 ERROR: Duplicate Control Number